 By Josh McGlynn

-If you have found yourself in this situation, in a relationship which is about to become long-distance, please rest assured that though these waters are tricky to traverse, they are not impossible.
+If you have found yourself in this situation, please rest assured that though these waters are tricky to traverse, they are not impossible.
 If you and your significant other do choose to make different decisions when, for example, you both leave school, this is definitely not a nail in the coffin by any means.

 But this creates a problem at the same time.
-What if your passions and desires lead you to uni in Devon, and your partner to Glasgow?
-What if you start working night shifts and they’re working in a bar?
+What if your passions lead you to uni in Devon, and your partner to Glasgow?
+What if you start working day shifts and they’re working nights in a bar?
 What if, all of a sudden, your lives become completely incompatible?
 Have you made a mistake?
+Should you break up?!

-The problem is that there is no one simple answer to all of these questions.
-No two couples are the same and no two situations identical.
-The reality is that it won’t always be easy, and some sort of sacrifice will need to be made.
-Whether that’s long train journeys eating up hours of your time so you can visit them over the weekend, or missing out on a night out so you can Skype together, relationships nearly always require you to give something up to make them work, and this is accentuated when it’s over a long distance.
+Whether that’s long train journeys eating up hours of your time so you can visit them over the weekend, or skipping a night out so you can Skype together, relationships nearly always require you to give something up to put each other first, and this is accentuated when it’s over a long distance.

-There’s no simple answer as to whether carrying on a long-distance relationship is the correct thing to do.
-But if you trust each other, and are honest and know there’s a future beyond your temporary separation, it might just work out.
+But if you trust each other, and are honest and can see a future beyond your temporary separation, it might just work out.
 It might not.
 I would simply say give love a chance.